samfargo/townscout/docs/README.md

 ### 📖 Core Documentation

-**[ARCHITECTURE.md](ARCHITECTURE.md)** - Complete system architecture and design decisions
+Architecture and implementation details now live in the root `README.md` (kept up to date alongside the code).
+See that file for:
 - Data flow and pipeline overview
 - Frontend-backend integration patterns
-- Performance optimizations and targets
+- Performance targets and checks
 - Extension points for new features

 **[DEBUGGING.md](DEBUGGING.md)** - Practical troubleshooting and diagnostics